City of Oxford College

 City of Oxford College is a further education college in Oxford, England.
-It has two campuses – the City Centre campus in Oxford city centre and the Technology Campus in Blackbird Leys, south east of Oxford city.
+It has two campuses: the City Centre campus in Oxford city centre, and the Technology Campus in Blackbird Leys, south-east of Oxford city.

 Introduction

-It used to be known as Oxford and Cherwell Valley College (OCVC), but changed its name in 2013 when the Oxford and Cherwell Valley College Group restructured and became the Activate Learning group.
+It used to be called Oxford and Cherwell Valley College (OCVC) but changed its name in 2013 when the Oxford and Cherwell Valley College Group restructured and became Activate Learning Group.

-City of Oxford College offers vocational courses, mainly for the post-16 population, covering a variety of disciplines.

-Programmes include vocational training for school leavers and professionals/adults, A Levels, apprenticeships, higher education, international study, leisure and adult learning and programmes to help the unemployed return to work.
+Programmes at the City of Oxford College include vocational training for school leavers and professionals/adults, A Levels, apprenticeships, higher education, international study, leisure and adult learning, and programmes to help unemployed people return to work.